Bryan-Cee/drink-wits/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

+## Progressive Web App (PWA)

+This application is configured as a Progressive Web App, providing several benefits:

+### PWA Features
+- **Offline Support**: Basic app functionality works without an internet connection
+- **Installable**: Can be added to home screen on mobile devices and desktops
+- **Fast Loading**: Service worker caches assets for faster subsequent loads
+- **Network Detection**: Shows an indicator when the app is offline
+- **Smooth Transitions**: Page transitions are animated for a better user experience

+### PWA Setup
+Before deploying to production:
+1. Generate all required icons in the `/public/icons` directory (see `/public/icons/README.md` for details)
+2. Test the service worker functionality in production mode
+3. Verify the manifest.json configuration matches your app requirements

+### Testing PWA Features
+To test PWA features locally:
+1. Build the application: `npm run build`
+2. Start the production server: `npm start`
+3. Open in a supported browser and use DevTools to verify service worker registration
+4. Test offline functionality by turning off network in DevTools

 ## Project Structure

 ```
 drink-wits/
 ├── prisma/                # Database schema and migrations
 ├── public/                # Static assets
+│   ├── icons/             # PWA icons
+│   ├── manifest.json      # PWA manifest
+│   ├── sw.js              # Service worker
+│   └── register-sw.js     # Service worker registration
 ├── src/
 │   ├── app/               # Next.js App Router
 │   │   ├── api/           # API routes